paveltimofeev/screens.io/tasklist.md

 -- Remove all history records
 -- Use Queues for /run, /approve to separate api from vrt and return '/run' response as soon as possible -- Store Viewports, UserName, WorkTime in history
+-- Check selectors/selectorExpansion/expect config options to test one/few elements

 - DESIGN UI PAGES FOR MOBILE
 - ClickSelector, HoverSelector does not work

-- Check selectors/selectorExpansion config options to test one/few elements
-- Loading a lot of images throught AuthProxy is hard?
+- Loading a lot of images through AuthProxy is hard?
 Need to return signed link to S3 instead
 - Do not use Login as userId, because it uses in path building and could allow user chang directories, use user UID instead
 - Run scenarios with overrode parameters (hostname/resolutions/...)
 - Cookies callback/field, or before run script
 - Get scenario's history
 - Get scenario approved images
-- Collect analitycs: % of passed this day/week, passed % by week
+- Collect analytics: % of passed this day/week, passed % by week
 - Show the latest run image at ScenarioCards: "Store or Query" latestRun, approved and latestRunDiff (if has) of scenario
 - Retry Policy for backend-db, backend-queue
 - Add ScenarioHistory collection [scenarioRef/Name, date, status, historyRecordRef, successRate(calc) ]